betsythefc/blog.imnotat.work/Health/its-the-little-things.md

 My biggest complaint so far about all this, despite cursing any higher power I can think of for my condition, is the AA batteries.

 I try my best not to waste, and the idea that I have to use AA batteries instead of an integrated battery, similar to my smart phone, that can be charged with a Micro-USB cable really bothers me.
 I'm currently using rechargeable batteries.
-This is probably the best sitaution that I can do right now, but it has it's flaws.
+This is probably the best sitaution that I can do right now, but it has its flaws.
 If the batteries aren't at exactly 100% when you put them in the insulin pump, the pump will reject the battery and it won't work until you charge them.
 This means that I have to keep batteries topped off all the time.
 This also means I have to carry multiple rechargeable batteries in case, and a non-rechargeable if they all fail.
 On top of that, I can't top batteries off when I am out in the field or at work, or enjoying my time at the beach, because the chargers I have aren't USB powered.
 So I have to keep them charged at home, and keep them topped off in my kit.

 Why haven't insulin pump manufacturers put Micro-USB ports on the pumps to recharge them?
 Why do I have to either increase my wastefullness by using one time use batteries, or go with the massive headache of maintaining a small stockpile of rechargeables!